codeaddicts/libArgument/README.md

 Features:

 * The generic parsing method works with any class
-* Boolean switches with the 'Switch' attribute
-* Arguments with parameters using the 'Argument' attribute
+* Supports Windows-style arguments (/arg value)
+* Supports GNU-style switches (-a) and long-style arguments (--arg=value)
+* Supports arbitrarily many argument names for any variable
+* Styles can be mixed (eg -a --arg1 value /arg2 value --arg3=value)
-* Automatically casts the argument to the type of the variable
+* Automatically casts the argument to the correct type
 * Automatically infers the argument name from the variable name if no argument name is given

-* Allows you to use multiple argument or switch names for one variable
+TODO: Add GNU short style support (-a -x equals -ax)

 ## How does it work?
 It's really easy.